PavlinaPs/PavlinaPs/README.md

 I love coding and I love learning.
 ----------------------------------

 I am a coding enthusiast, self taught.
 I continue to learn with Free Code Camp, Frontend Mentor, Codewars.
 I currently work as a webmaster and IT projects coordinator.
-Every day at work is a challenge and that's how I like it.
+Every day at work is a challenge and that's how I like it!

 *   🌍  I'm based in Malinovo, Slovakia
 *   🖥️  See my portfolio at [My Portfolio](http://pavlinaps.github.io/my-portfolio/)